(Updated 2018 post)

 Imagine how improved race relations might be today if, as a society, we had spent the last fifty years discussing the things we hold in common as human beings instead of being consumed by a destructive focus on what is different among us.
 Diversity Training may be one of the most deleterious things that has influenced race relations since the focus on diversity gained importance in the Seventies in education, business, and government.

 Prior to 2016, I still held on to the aspirations I heard Martin Luther King, Jr. profess fifty-three years before as I stood in awe in front of him and the Lincoln Memorial.
-The past few years have left me feeling that, despite the gains that may have been made over the decades, the essence of his dream has been shattered, and I am profoundly saddened and concerned that the marching orders he declared on that day may have been deleted for all time from our national consciousness while we Boomers have been on watch; however, as I write this in (2020), I am heartened by the diverse multitudes across the world that are finally responding to MLK Jr’s clarion call that was shouted to the world 57 years ago:
+The past few years have left me feeling that, despite the important gains that may have been made over the decades, the essence of his dream has been shattered, and I am profoundly saddened and concerned that the marching orders he declared on that day may have been deleted for all time from our national consciousness while we Boomers have been on watch; however, as I repost this (in 2021) I am heartened by the actions of diverse multitudes around the world that seem to be aligning with MLK Jr’s clarion call that was announced to the world 57 years ago:

 Now is the time to rise from the dark and desolate valley of segregation to the sunlit path of racial justice.
 Now is the time to lift our nation from the quicksands of racial injustice to the solid rock of brotherhood.